PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Lifting her head to see what remained of the apple core.
 The remaining giant apple looked thinner now, and mushy.
 She and her brothers had dragged this giant apple from the giant's garden a few days ago.

 Safe at home Tom reflected on these strange events, back to when they decided to take the apple.
 “I persuaded them.”
 Tom remembered.
 More than ever, she was clear her actions had saved them from starvation.
-The sense of relief mixed with the fear of how things would have been otherwise.
+The sense of relief mixed with fear; of how things would have been otherwise.
 And yet amongst the fragile relief was a small, glimmering sense of pride.

 A second look at the apple: she decided it would last two more days.
 But the heavenly comfort of having enough food came with a nagging feeling.
 What was that nagging feeling?
-An awareness catching up with her.
-Probing her mind, breaking open blocks to thoughts she preferred not to think: “Oh yes,” she murmured; the apple would inevitably be eaten.
+“Oh yes,” she murmured; the apple would inevitably be eaten.

 With no apple left the family would be back to the way it was before.
 Winter was not over yet, they might still starve.